Kavi1312/bash_assignment/README.md

+5. File Permission Checker:
+Write a script that takes a file as an argument and checks if the file has read, write, and execute permissions.
+The script should display appropriate messages for each permission.

+Disk Usage Check:
+The script checks the disk usage of the root (/) filesystem using the df command.
+Threshold:
+The script compares the current disk usage with a pre-defined threshold (set to 80% by default).
+Alert:
+If the current disk usage exceeds the threshold, an email alert is sent to the system administrator.
+Loggng:
+The script also prints relevant information to the terminal about the current disk usage and whether an email was sent.
+To run the script automatically at regular intervals (e.g., daily), you can schedule it using cron:
+Open the crontab editor:
+crontab -e
+Add a line like this to run the script every day at 8:00 AM:
+0 8 * * * /path/to/disk_usage_alert.sh
+Replace /path/to/disk_usage_alert.sh with the actual path to your script.

 6. Automated Backup:
 Write a script that compresses the `/home/user/documents` directory into a tarball named `documents_backup.tar.gz` and moves it to the `/home/user/backup` directory.
 This script should be scheduled to run daily using cron. for above:- Explanation of Changes: